rbaxter1/redis-hackathon-2021/readme.md

 #### Creating Users

 When a person signs up for The Network, a node is created for that user.
-Properties are set on the node for each user detail, such as email.
+Properties are set on the node for user detail, such as email.

-TODO: Command Details
+    GRAPH.QUERY THE_NETWORK_GRAPH "CREATE (:User {firstName: 'Elon', lastName: 'Musk', email: 'emusk@tesla.com'})"

 #### Creating Networks

 When a user creates a network, a node is created for the network and an owner edge is created between the user and the network.

-TODO: Command Details
+    GRAPH.QUERY THE_NETWORK_GRAPH "CREATE (:Network {name: 'Red Sox Tickets', description: 'A network for exchanging Red Sox tickets.'})"

+    // TODO: Need this query
+    GRAPH.QUERY THE_NETWORK_GRAPH  "Match (p:User {email: 'emusk@tesla.com'} ) MATCH (n:Network {name:'Red Sox Tickets'}) CREATE (p)-[:MEMBER]->(n)"

 #### Joining Networks

 When a user joins a network, a member edge is created between the user and the network.

-TODO: Command Details
+    GRAPH.QUERY THE_NETWORK_GRAPH  "Match (p:User {email: 'emusk@telsa.com'} ) MATCH (n:Network {name:'Red Sox Tickets'}) CREATE (p)-[:MEMBER]->(n)"

 #### Listing Items

-When a user lists an item for sale in a network, a node is created for the item and selling edge is created between the user and the item.
+When a user lists an item for sale in a network, a node is created for the item and a `selling` edge is created between the user and the item.

+    // TODO: need query for creating the edge GRAPH.QUERY THE_NETWORK_GRAPH "CREATE (:Item {title: 'SOX v LAA Sat 5/15', description: '2 Seats.
+Awesome Loge Box', askingPrice: '$150', imageKey: 'image:46'})"

 When an item is created, the image associated with the item is stored its own key.
 In the graph, the key is stored as a property on the item.

+    SET image:46 ajsdkjashdkjhaskdjhasd

 TODO: Command Details

+// TODO: add tags description and code

 #### Making an Offer

 When a user makes an offer for a listed item, an offer edge is created between the user and the item.
+The edge has a property for offer status which could be one of the following: `active`, `accepted`, `rejected`

 TODO: Command Details

 #### Accepting an Offer

 When a user accepts an offer on a listed item, an edge is created between the user who made the offer and the item.
 An edge is also created between the two users indicating they have transacted.

+TODO: Command Details

+#### Rejecting an Offer

 TODO: Command Details